 While there are literally dozens of tools you could choose from, you’ll want to avoid looking at more traditional project management tools since most of these tools are built for more traditional processes and can take a lot of time to set up and onboard.
 Instead, look for something that’s easy to adopt, flexible, and customizable.
 Bonus points if you’re able to connect work across projects (which can be hard to do in email and spreadsheets) and communicate with teammates where the work is happening.

 Obviously, we think Asana fits the bill and is a great option for companies who want to get a jump start on better project management with a tool that’s both easy to adopt and has the features your team needs to be successful.

 “My number one project management tip is to always reflect after a project.
 Then you can take everything you learned and create a playbook so you’re ready the next time you need to plan and manage a similar project."

-No matter what company or industry you work in, your team will benefit from adopting a few project management basics.
+No matter what company or industry you work in, your team will benefit from adopting a few project and work management basics.
 Even a few simple changes to how you plan, manage, and report on your work can make your team more efficient, accountable to their work, and confident that they’re tackling the things that matters most.

 How to choose project management software for your team

 Looking for the best project management software for your team?
 Here are all the criteria to consider to ensure you make the best choice.